JA Future Laureate Scholarship

 The JA Future Laureate Scholarship Competition is an annual scholarship contest that awards students from the Central Virginia region with a $2,500 scholarship each.

-The application for the 2017 JA Future Laureate Scholarship is closed.
+The application for the 2018 JA Future Laureate Scholarship is now open!

 see all rules and regulations below